iotempire/iotempower/doc/second-node.rst

 Visually Programming the Wires
 ------------------------------

--   After successful adoption, open the `node-red </nodered/>`_ page.
+-   After successful adoption, open the `Node-RED </nodered/>`_ page.
 Here you have to probably enter username (*ulnoiot*) and password (*iotempire*) again.

-    You should see a node-red flow with five nodes.
+    You should see a Node-RED flow with five nodes.

 -   Notable here are the two pink nodes at the sides, one labeled ``node1/b1`` and one ``node1/blue/set``